-- most English words beginning in -x- are of Greek origin or modern commercial coinages.
+- The entire entry for X in Johnson's dictionary (1756) is: "X is a letter, which, though found in Saxon words, begins no word in the English language."
+Most English words beginning in -x- are of Greek origin or modern commercial coinages.
 East Anglian in 14c. showed a tendency to use -x- for initial sh-, sch- (such as xal for shall), which didn't catch on but seems an improvement over the current system.
 As a symbol of a kiss on a letter, etc., it is recorded from 1765.
 In malt liquor, XX denoted "double quality" and XXX "strongest quality" (1827).

 Algebraic meaning "unknown quantity" (1660 in English, from French), sometimes is said to be from medieval use, originally a crossed -r-, in that case probably from Latin radix (see root (n.)).
 Other theories trace it to Arabic (Klein), but a more prosaic explanation says Descartes (1637) took x, y, z, the last three letters of the alphabet, for unknowns to correspond to a, b, c, used for known quantities.